Cream Vs Powder

 As long as you apply your foundation well and have covered the color of your acne, contouring may well be a great tool to help camouflage those nasties that are doing everything to ruin your day!

-It may take a little more time, but by applying the same principles of light and shade, concealing your spots over the foundation and setting them well, will make contouring a breeze.
+It may take a little more time.
+And by applying the same principles of light and shade, concealing your spots over the foundation and setting them well, will make contouring a breeze.

 The rest is the same process; just ensure you use a brush with very soft bristles, as you want it to sweep over your skin, or even lightly stipple and not pick up (and remove) the product that is covering the spots in question.